gsidhu/buzee-tauri/logbook.md

   - [x] Add PDF parsing on Windows.
   - Add image text parsing.
   - Set up separate child processes for parsing (1) regular documents (2) pdfs and images (3) xlsx and csv.
+    - Dividing into tokio threads makes the app panic quit when running read operations.
+Tried using a connection pool and it didn't help either.
+So, sticking to a single thread for all types of files for now.
+Maybe sort them by file size and run the smallest files first?
-  - Use state management for storing reference to child processes.
+  - [x] Use state management for storing reference to child processes.
 Use single sync button on the front end.
 - Detect paths/files in OneDrive, Google Drive, Dropbox, etc. and ignore them.
 - Add graceful error handling using logger instead of panic.
+- Clean up the connection requests using the pool.
 - Figure out how to pass types to tauri commands.
 - Add logging to a file + sentry/firebase events.
 - ?
 Add a tray icon and menubar window.